waymelalexandre854-max/Tic-Tac-Toe-projct-morpion-/README.md

 **- AI development (IA versus player):**
-  How do you integrate an algorithm who can automatically play and interact with the player actions Possibly the most difficult part of the project: the group will have to reasearch more information about IA *current status : in development*
+  How do you integrate an algorithm who can automatically play and interact with the player actions Possibly the most difficult part of the project: the group will have to reasearch more information about IA

+Easy and medium IA difficulties are made without recursion and MidMax usage

+*current status : in development*

 **Interface:**